whyistheinternetbroken/ubuntu20-NFS-kerberos/README.md

 `-rw-r--r--.
 1 root root  776 Dec 21 23:51 krb5.conf.ntap` << krb5 realm info<BR>
 `-rw-r--r--.
 1 root root  336 Dec 21 23:52 nsswitch.conf` << search order for users/groups (with SSSD added)<BR>
 `-rw-r--r--.
 1 root root   91 Dec 21 23:52 resolv.conf` << DNS info; can also be controlled via docker run; in some cases, will get overwritten by the host<BR>
+`-rw-r--r-- 1 root root  559 Jan 24 19:58 run_in_sssd_container` << This is the script to allow the container to use SSSD for nfsidmap
 `-rw-------.
 1 root root  665 Dec 22 00:11 sssd.conf.ntap-ldap` << SSSD config for LDAP; uses a Kerberos SPN for binds<BR>
 `-rw-------.
 1 root root  279 Dec 21 23:52 ubuntu-container.keytab` << pre-configured keytab file; can be shared across containers <BR>